conradakunga/Blog/_posts/2025-03-01-dapper-part-5-passing-data-in-bulk-to-the-database.md

     // Loop through the collection, create a datarow,
     // populate it with data and add it to he rows
-    // collection of the datarow
+    // collection of the datatable

     foreach (var spy in spies)
     {